MatterMiners/cobald/docs/source/custom/package.rst

             super().__init__(target)
             self.target.demand = demand

-Packages can be temporarily mounted via ``PYTHONPATH`` or permanently installed.
+Packages can be temporarily accessed via ``PYTHONPATH`` or permanently installed.
-Once available, packages can be imported and used in any configurations.
+Once available, packages can be imported and used in any configuration.

 .. code:: python3